Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 #### 3.4.1 Advanced parameters

-Camera configuration file: The camera configuration file "pallet\_settings.json", which contains the camera parameters, will be downloaded and loaded into PalletPro.
+Camera configuration file: The camera configuration file "pallet\_settings.json", which contains the camera algorithm parameters, will be downloaded and loaded into PalletPro.

 Camera IP/ID: Displays the IP address and ID of the connected camera.